Arranging a low-cost, direct cremation in Sacramento, CA

 Direct cremation services in Sacramento, CA

 If you are working to a budget for your funeral expenses, you may wish to consider a direct cremation in Sacramento.
 A direct cremation is the cheapest cremation option.
-The funeral services provider does everything to take care of the immediate disposition of the deceased, but no viewing or services are held.
+The funeral services provider takes care of the immediate disposition of the deceased, but no viewing or services are held.

 Call now at (916) 229-6142 for immediate assistance